 It is important that our sustainability initiatives have broad impact.
 We assess the goals of the Yale Sustainability Plan 2025 to measure “co-benefits”: positive outcomes that directly or indirectly result from the goal’s achievement.
 This helps us to see the intersections between specific goals and how they advance economic prosperity; health & well-being; resiliency; impact beyond campus borders (i.e., local, national, and global impacts); and diversity, equity, and belonging.

 This interactive tool shows whether the goal has a major, moderate, or neutral co-benefit impact.
-The first tab shows the actual co-benefits that each active goal has produced, and the second tab shows their intended co-benefits.
-Users may toggle between the two for comparison.
+The first tab shows the actual co-benefits that each “active” (unmet) goal produced in 2022, the second tab shows the actual co-benefits produced in 2021, and the third tab shows the intended co-benefits of all active goals as of 2020, when this exercise was first conducted.
+Users may toggle between tabs for comparison.
 Check the box next to different levels of impact within each co-benefit category to learn more.